 - 1. Chinese prisoners are being paraded through the streets.
 Each princess is asked whether she would pardon them or have them executed.
 The majority decision stands.
 If the prisoners are pardoned then each Princess who chose to pardon them gains a spy network.
 If they are executed then each executing princess gains a gem. - 2.
 The nobles hold a great meeting.
 They declare that only the purest and most noble shall succeed to be the Princes' bride.
 The Princesses must vote for the most stately and noble amongst them.
-That princess is rewarded with a pile of gems. - 3.
+That princess is rewarded with a spy network. - 3.
 It is market day.
 The bazaar is bustling with merchants selling to each other, drinking tea and sherbet.
 Each player may sell a card for a pile of gems. - 4.
 A great whirlwind approaches, and for a time the city is enveloped in sand; hiding many things.
 Each player can take one revealed card back into their hands, and hope that the other players forget what it was. - 5.
 The silk caravan arrives.
 They bring wondrous fabrics and clothes.
 The Princesses must vote amongst themselves as to who has acted in the most queenly manner.
 She is rewarded with a great dress, and a pile of gems. - 6.
+There is a great race held in the desert, as the Bedouin compete to see who has raised the most valiant stallions.
+Each player can sponsor a horse it only costs a pile of gems.
+One random entrant wins the lot. - 7.
 The night of the restless dead comes around.
 The Princesses take part in a seance to talk the dead.
-If any players have been knocked out of the game, then they can come back to life.
+If any players have been knocked out of the game, then they can come back to life, with one point in each skill.